 One exception is Race Through New York Starring Jimmy Fallon, which uses a virtual queue.
 You can pick up a return time or use the Express pass to enter the building immediately.
 The difference between the standby queue is that there is an outdoor portion of the queue before you enter the building.
 However, unless it's a busy park day, most standby guests will enter the building rather quickly, not giving much of a time-saving advantage.
 Once inside the building, both Express and standby guests will receive a color-coded card on the first floor before heading upstairs to another waiting area.
 Once the lights turn the same color as the card, you get in a short queue before entering the flying theater.

 Know that Universal Express pass is not a group pass.
-Everyone in your party will need his or her own Universal Express pass.
+Everyone in your party will need their own Universal Express pass.
 Also, the passes are non-transferrable.
 If you're staying at a Universal hotel that offers the free Express pass benefit, your hotel room key will act as the pass.
 Each person will have a personalized hotel key.

 Universal Orlando Single Rider Lines

 Single Rider lines can be even faster than Universal Express pass lines.
 If you don't mind splitting up your party on the ride, you can experience some of the most popular rides much quicker.
 Harry Potter and the Forbidden Journey's Single Rider line, in particular, is the best for saving time, and is often faster than the Express queue.
-The Single Rider lines go straight to the loading area, though the exact speediness can depend on the flow of odd-numbered groups.
+(It's also easy to miss.
+Keep your eyes up as soon as you enter the castle to spot the Single Rider sign.
+It's going to direct you to a staircase on your left.)
+The Single Rider lines go straight to the loading area, though the exact speed can depend on the flow of odd-numbered groups.
 You and your party will be together in the queue, but you will split up on the ride as you fill an empty seat.

 Single Rider Lines at Universal Studios Florida: